boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    *  1r2c (single-rate two-color) rate limiter

-      This is the most basic rate limiter, which meters at the SDP a traffic stream of given slice and marks its packets as in-profile (below CIR being enforced) or out-of-profile (above CIR being enforced).
+      This is the most basic rate limiter, described in Section 2.3 of {{?RFC2475}}
+      It meters at the SDP a
+      traffic stream of given slice and marks its packets as in-profile (below CIR being enforced) or out-of-profile (above CIR being enforced).
       In-profile packets are accepted and forwarded.
 Out-of profile